 Before ever reaching for a sprayer, your best defense against Fusarium lies in denying it a suitable place to live.
 Think of cultural practices as building a strong immune system for your greens.

 - Moisture Management: Fusarium needs moisture to spread.
 Your main goal is to keep the putting surface as dry as possible.
 This means avoiding overwatering and ensuring excellent surface drainage.
 Regular aeration (using both hollow and solid tines) is your best friend here, as it breaks up compaction and allows water to move through the soil profile.
-Applying light, frequent topdressing with sand helps create a firmer, drier surface and dilute thatch accumulation.
+Applying light, frequent topdressing with sand helps create a firmer, drier surface and dilutes thatch accumulation.

 2. Chemical Control: An Integrated Fungicide Strategy